What buyers should know about Broker referrals…

-In 20 + years I’ve observed Broker’s not only practice one of the three above referenced points of view in regards to referrals but, some pretty unique defenses of those positions as well.
-It’s common place to hear Broker’s say they always refer “3” of every trade but, all too often it’s followed with some sort of disclaimer that they’ve now cleansed themselves of any liability by doing so.
-There is also a saying that goes “your only as good as the last name on that list” thus, the client still got the names from the Broker so, if one goes bad then who is to blame, the buyer for making a bad selection or the Broker for providing the names ?
-In many cases the buyer’s are glad to have three names from which to choose and things go just fine however, there are buyer’s who require more pinpoint direction and that means being guided to the sole individual expert who’ll solve their issue.
-To this type of buyer, 3 names may be looked upon like handing them the yellow pages and wishing them good luck & that leads us to Broker’s who proudly state their “no referrals” policy.
-I try to put myself in my clients shoes whenever possible and I can’t imagine how stressful it would be to be left on your own to trust a total stranger to take you thru a crucial point in a transaction.
-Needless to say, I’m not in the camp with either of those Broker’s who would provide multiple names or leave you on your own.
-I just closed a transaction wherein my buyer’s & I encountered a seller who had just went thru a sale fail that included making repairs to his roof which were improperly done…it factored in that deal terminating, as well as being an issue when our inspector called out the improper repairs a second time.
+In 20 + years I’ve observed Broker not only practice one of the three above-referenced points of view in regards to referrals but, some pretty unique defenses of those positions as well.
+It’s commonplace to hear Brokers say they always refer to “3” of every trade but, all too often it’s followed with some sort of disclaimer that they’ve now cleansed themselves of any liability by doing so.
+There is also a saying that goes “your only as good as the last name on that list” thus, the client still got the names from the Broker so, if one goes bad then who is to blame, the buyer for making a bad selection or the Broker for providing the names?
+In many cases the buyers are glad to have three names from which to choose and things go just fine, however, there are the buyers who require more pinpoint direction and that means being guided to the sole individual expert who’ll solve their issue.
+To this type of buyer, 3 names may be looked upon like handing them the yellow pages and wishing them good luck & which leads us to a Broker who proudly states their “no referrals” policy.
+I try to put myself in my client’s shoes whenever possible and I can’t imagine how stressful it would be to be left on your own to trust a total stranger to take you thru a crucial point in a transaction.
+Needless to say, I’m not in the camp with either of those Brokers who would provide multiple names or leave you on your own.
+I just closed a transaction wherein my buyers & I encountered a seller who had just gone thru a sale fail that included making repairs to his roof which were improperly done…it factored in that deal terminating, as well as being an issue when our inspector called out the improper repairs a second time.
 This was a situation wherein the seller simply searched on his own to locate a roofer & unfortunately, it didn’t fare well.
-Having had the rare opportunity to meet the seller in person, I was taken back by his obvious embarrassment for what had happened previously.
+Having had the rare opportunity to meet the seller in person, I was taken aback by his obvious embarrassment for what had happened previously.
 It’s a situation such as this that confirms my belief that I will continue to provide only the most trusted individual lenders, inspectors & contractors to my clients.
-Brokers are only permitted to share referral fees with other Brokers, not lenders, Home inspectors or contractors thus there are no financial incentives, other than providing a valuable resource to the client.
+Brokers are only permitted to share referral fees with other Brokers, not lenders, Home inspectors, or contractors thus there are no financial incentives, other than providing a valuable resource to the client.
 I constantly review records & information on all trade referrals to ensure that anyone I refer to a client would be the same individual I would trust in my own home.

-Although most Real Estate Broker’s are not experts on home inspections or construction we do have an obligation to our clients to have sufficient knowledge to address issues related to buying & selling property, including providing information that may require more advanced expertise from Attorneys, CPA’s or Contractors etc. It would be very difficult, if not impossible, to understand when those ‘next steps’ are required if a Broker essentially removes him/herself from a transaction by not taking part in all the issues that effect a client, such as when & who to hire in addition to the Broker
+Although most Real Estate brokers are not experts on home inspections or construction we do have an obligation to our clients to have sufficient knowledge to address issues related to buying & selling property, including providing information that may require more advanced expertise from Attorneys, CPAs Contractors, etc. It would be very difficult, if not impossible, to understand when those ‘next steps are required if a Broker essentially removes him/herself from a transaction by not taking part in all the issues that affect a client, such as when & who to hire in addition to the Broker

 Oregon Licensed Principal Broker